AnacondaRecipes/aggregate/README.rst

 About the AnacondaRecipes/aggregate repository
 ==============================================

+The aggregate repository contains:

+-  The global `conda-build variant config <https://docs.conda.io/projects/conda-build/en/latest/resources/variants.html#creating-conda-build-variant-config-files>`_ file: `conda_build_config.yaml <https://github.com/AnacondaRecipes/aggregate/blob/master/conda_build_config.yaml>`_ (similar to the `conda-forge-pinnings-feedstock <https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml>`_)
+-  A central list of all public maintained feedstocks:

+   -  most feedstocks are separate feedstock repositories:

+      -  They are referenced as git submodule with relative repository URL and their release branches: `.gitmodules <https://github.com/AnacondaRecipes/aggregate/blob/master/.gitmodules>`_. (similar to ``conda-forge`` feedstocks repository)
+      -  The quality on the referenced release branches is ensured via *Pull Requests* and *Automated builds*.
+The latest commit can be checked out via: ``git submodule update --init --remote $feedstock-folder`` (``--remote`` is important as the submodule pinning to a specific sha1 of the referenced repository is often not updated.)

-The aggregate repository is roughly similar to the concept of the ``conda-forge`` feedstocks repository.
-It is meant to operate as a centralization of many external repositories, with each of those external repositories following the one-recipe-per-repo concept.
-We fork feedstocks from ``conda-forge``, and the long-term goal is to keep in sync with ``conda-forge`` recipes.
-Unlike the ``conda-forge`` feedstocks repository, aggregate also contains some recipes directly in the aggregate repo.
-We consider this a temporary staging area for recipes that eventually need to be submitted to ``conda-forge``, or for recipes that we think ``conda-forge`` will have no interest in.
+   -  some feedstocks are normal directories checked into aggregate: aggregate serves here as staging area for recipes that eventually need to be submitted to ``conda-forge`` or for recipes that we think ``conda-forge`` will have no interest in.

 How to add new recipes to the aggregate repository
 --------------------------------------------------